gezellii/design/content/work/joybuy.md

 * ...

 It was the very first comperhensive project that built my foundamental understanding of an ecommerce product.
-So even so many years have passed and it now seems that it has a lot to fall short of - especially idealistic - I still have this project here as a memorial to my first job, and it was a happy experience.
+Although many years have passed and it now seems that it has a lot to fall short of - especially idealistic - I still have this project here as a memorial to my first job, and it was a happy journey.